webpack --env prod

 The plugin interface allows users to tap directly into the compilation process.
 Plugins can register handlers on lifecycle hooks that run at different points throughout a compilation.
 When each hook is executed, the plugin will have full access to the current state of the compilation.

-.
+For proper usage and easy distribution of this configuration, webpack can be configured with webpack.config.js.
 Any parameters sent to the CLI will map to a corresponding parameter in the config file.

 Read the installation guide if you don't already have webpack and CLI installed.